innovation-manoa/innovation-manoa.github.io/index.md

 ![](images/menu-page.png)

-## Milestone 2: Integration of Forms with Databases
+## Milestone 2: Collections and Design

-The second milestone for this application will focus on integrating the various forms of the page with a database using MongoDB.
+Milestone 2 started on April 13, 2017 and will end on April 25, 2017.
+The goals
+for Milestone 2 are managed [here](https://github.com/innovation-manoa/manoa-dining-delivery/projects/2).

+The goal of the second milestone is to create various Mongo Collections for the different features of the application, and to improve the overall design of the application.

+The creation of the various collections will allow the different features of the application to function, such as creating requests, displaying requests, and displaying current items on the menu.